Everything you need to know about worming your pet

 Frequency of worming treatments

 Guidelines have been created for using worming treatments on pets.
 The ESCCAP (European Scientific Counsel Companion Animal Parasites), a group of frontrunning, specialist veterinarians and parasitologists, is a non-profit organisation that works on these guidelines.
 For dogs, they advise the following: puppies should be treated at the age of 2, 4, 6 and 8 weeks, and then monthly until they are 6 months old.
 Dogs should be treated 4x per year thereafter.
-For hunting dogs or dogs in areas where the fox's tapeworm occurs (Zuid-Limburg and Oost-Groningen in the Netherlands, the Ardennes and parts of Germany), more frequent worming treatments may be necessary.
+For hunting dogs or dogs in areas where the fox's tapeworm occurs, more frequent worming treatments may be necessary.
 You should consult with your veterinarian about this.
 For kittens, it is advised that you start worming them at the age of 3, 5 and 7 weeks, followed by a monthly treatment up to the age of 6 months.
 From the age of 6 months, it is recommended that cats are treated 4 times per year.

 What about indoor cats?